-The 1980 calendar year saw the implementation of annual physica! examinations for every inmate 40 and above, as well as a new therapeutic diet, and food handler examinations to improve health services to our inmate population and increase overall sanitation and cleanliness.
+The 1980 calendar year saw the implementation of annual physical examinations for every inmate 40 and above, as well as a new therapeutic diet, and food handler examinations to improve health services to our inmate population and increase overall sanitation and cleanliness.

-We also were the first in the Commonwealth of Pennsylvania to have apprenticeship training in upholstery, auto mechanics, printing, masonry, refrigeration and air conditioning, and electrical maintenance. and recognized for 25 years service at 2 separate annual employee banquets.
-Additionally, the Social Events Committee held eight smaller social events throughout the year to enable employees to recreate and let off steam together outside the institutional setting.
+We also were the first in the Commonwealth of Pennsylvania to have apprenticeship training in upholstery, auto mechanics, printing, masonry, refrigeration and air conditioning, and electrical maintenance.